 Representatives of NGOs as well as other organisations are requested to accede to the EU Transparency Register and follow the procedures therein for access to the European Parliament.

 The activity report of the Subcommittee on Human Rights (DROI) is a concise stock-taking exercise considering the 7th parliamentary term (2009-2014) and highlighting to what extent DROI has succeeded in advancing the EU's human rights policy.
 It is divided into two parts: the first part is a presentation of the main horizontal aspects dealt with in DROI and as endorsed by the DROI Enlarged Bureau at its last meeting on 20 March 2014.
 The second part is composed of nine annexes which include the main statistical data for the above-mentioned period such as the number of reports, delegations, guest speakers, etc.

-The Subcommittee's main responsibilities are set out in Section I(5) of Annex VII of the Rules of Procedure of the European Parliament:
+The Subcommittee on Human Rights is a subcommittee of the Committee on Foreign Affairs.
+Its responsibilities are described in Section 1(8) of Annex VI of the Rules of Procedure of the European Parliament:

 "issues concerning democracy, the rule of law, human rights, including the rights of minorities, in third countries and the principles of international law.
 In this context the committee is assisted by a subcommittee on human rights, which should ensure coherence between all the Union’s external policies and its human rights policy.
 Without prejudice to the relevant rules, members from other committees and bodies with responsibilities in this field shall be invited to attend the meetings of the subcommittee."

 Welcome to the Subcommittee on Human Rights (DROI) of the European Parliament.